‘General Hospital’ Spoilers: Is Claudette In Cahoots With Valentin Or Did He Really Do Something To Her?

 There could always be a chance that Valentin wasn’t telling the truth to Lulu when he revealed that they are Charlotte’s parents, thanks to Helena Cassadine.
 This whole thing seems rather strange, to say the least, and he seems to love playing games with the residents of Port Charles.
 He also has a mysterious past with Anna Devane that hasn’t been revealed just yet, but that should come to light soon.

 There is also the possibility that he is not Charlotte’s father at all.
-Maybe that is why he is keeping Claudette away from Port Charles against her will.
+Maybe, that is why he is keeping Claudette away from Port Charles against her will.
 The other possibility is that she is in cahoots with Valentin and is playing her own game.
 Whatever is the case, it is obvious that he doesn’t want her whereabouts to be revealed to anyone.

 One of these days, Claudette may just show up once again in Port Charles.
 Would you like to see actress Bree Williamson back on General Hospital?
 It would certainly liven things up if Charlotte has her real mother, her surrogate mother, and her step-mother all in the same room together.